Houston Premises Liability Lawyers

 How long do I have to file a premises liability lawsuit in Texas?

 The statute of limitations for personal injury actions in Texas is two years.
 Because premises liability lawsuits are a type of personal injury action, this means that you have two years from the date of your injury to file suit in civil court.
-Waiting longer than two years could jeopardize your right to compensation from the property owner for your injuries.
+Waiting longer than two years could jeopardize your right to compensation from the property owner.

 Call (888) 493-1629 for a Free Case Review with Our Top-Rated Trial Lawyers